ToughkidDev/mgLunch4Carnivore2/README.md

 ...And more some command options are as below in 'File Select Mode'

     [p] = Run via MSX Ram(Memory Mapper), Not Carnivore2
+          *** '/p' There is a chance that operating errors with ROM files will be resolved.
     [k] = forced execute rom on Konami classic Mapper [s] = forced execute rom on Konami-SCC Mapper
     [8] = forced execute rom on Ascii-8 Mapper